gvwilson/sensibleadventures/cloudherd/cloudherd.md

 this baby if we don't trust each other?"
 Noxy had turned away, embarrassed.

 The air was cold and damp in the forest gloom.
-Noxy rubbed her arms to warm them as she walked, but Thokmay seemed not to notice as he studied the greenery around them.
-The tiger had disappeared almost as soon as they left Stale with a growled, "Find what you can---I'll find you."
+Noxy rubbed her arms to warm herself as she walked, but Thokmay seemed not to notice as he studied the greenery around them.
+The tiger had disappeared into it almost as soon as they left Stale with a growled, "Find what you can---I'll find you."

 Thokmay raised a hand.
 "There."
 He pointed the forest floor in front of them.
 "See where the bush is trodden down?
 Someone came through here recently."